KeaganM/Project_Planning/questions_template.md

 libraries be allowed or only a select few; will this have to be done using vanilla libraries?

 ##Project Specific Questions

+- Any project specific questions you can think of.